tumblr/TMTumblrSDK/README.md

     tumblr://x-callback-url/blog?blogName=bryan
     tumblr://x-callback-url/blog?blogName=bryan&postID=43724939726

-Additionally, photos and videos using Apple's standard [`UIDocumentInteractionController`](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIDocumentInteractionController_class/Reference/Reference.html).
+Additionally, photos and videos can be passed to Tumblr for iOS using Apple's standard [UIDocumentInteractionController](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIDocumentInteractionController_class/Reference/Reference.html).

 If you're only interested in the app client, the `TumblrSDK/AppClient` sub-pod can be installed by itself.